Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 What is the Carbon Border Adjustment Mechanism (CBAM EU)?

-Why the EU Introduced CBAM?
+Why Did the EU Introduce CBAM?

 • Cement